penbosso/smartnews/README.md

-Scrap new data from news sites given the url in index.php
+Scrap new data from news sites
 # smartnews